BeneathTheInk/Temple/README.md

 A modern JavaScript view framework.

-* __Reactive__ - Powered by Meteor's Dep package that helps to automatically update the DOM as things change.
+* __Reactive__ - Powered by [Meteor](http://meteor.com)'s [dependency package](https://github.com/meteor/meteor/blob/e78861b7d0dbb60e5e2bf59bab2cb06ce6596c04/packages/deps/deps.js), it is simple to automatically update the DOM as things change.
 * __Modular & Extensible__ - Views are encapsulated, reusable components, making testing and separation of concerns easy.
 * __Impartial__ - Temple is focused purely on the View aspect of web applications and can be easily integrated with existing platforms.